orionorganizacao-dotcom/a-dap-protocol/REVIEW_REQUEST.md

 ---

-## Suggested adversarial questions
+# Suggested Adversarial Questions

-1. Can evidence be forged after observing the result?
+1. Can evidence be generated after observing the result?

 2. Can hash generation be manipulated?

 3. Can serialization differences create inconsistent outputs?

-4. Can verification be reproduced by an independent machine?
+4. Can independent machines reproduce the same result?

-5. Can timestamp evidence be falsified?
+5. Can timestamp evidence be forged?

-6. What assumptions are trusted?
+6. Which assumptions are trusted?

-7. What failure modes remain?
+7. Which failure modes remain?

+8. Can two implementations generate different hashes?

+9. What happens if the verification script changes?

+10. Can a malicious actor bypass the verification process?

 ---

+# Failure Modes

+Known limitations:

+- Full collusion between all participants remains outside scope.
+- Hardware root-of-trust is not implemented.
+- Timestamp provider assumptions remain explicit.
+- A-DAP provides verifiability, not truth.
+- A-DAP does not create accountability institutions.

+---

-## Expected outcome
+# Expected Outcomes

 Possible review outcomes:

-### PASS
+## PASS

 Independent reproduction successful.

-### PARTIAL PASS

-Architecture valid with identified weaknesses.

-### FAIL

-Verification cannot be independently reproduced.
+Evidence integrity preserved.

+No critical architectural weaknesses identified.

 ---

+## PARTIAL PASS

+Core architecture valid.

+Weaknesses identified requiring revision.

+---

+## FAIL

+Independent verification cannot be reproduced.

+Integrity cannot be demonstrated.

+Critical assumptions invalidate verification.

+---

-## Reviewer Notes
+# Reviewer Notes

 Reviewer:

 Date:

+Environment:

 Observations: